kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 [![ba feldman account](../../../content/images/fake-accounts/ba-feldman-1.png)](https://x.com/AIinAmerica)

-- The account was right in there responding to posts referencing extreme harassment at the conservatory and elsewhere.
+- The account was right in there at the right moment, responding to posts referencing extreme harassment at the conservatory and elsewhere.

 [![ba feldman account](../../../content/images/fake-accounts/ba-feldman-2.png)](https://x.com/AIinAmerica/status/1767668324442284540)

+- And, even calling out the situation as it was at the time, and still is to this day.
+- Posts like this would make me wonder if it really was the trumpet teacher I loved looking out for me.

 [![march threats](../../../content/images/threats/march-threats-1.png)](https://x.com/AIinAmerica/status/1767325622928327041)